pfesenmeier/nvim/README.md

 ### big wins
+- run tests for whole solution, project and see results
+- filter autocompletion by type
 - add saving buffer to test running command
 - shortcut for copying filename (let @+ = expand("%:t")) (or for creating class file, a la jetbrains?)